irekniedzialkowski/Class/human database/README.md

 WARNING: This program was written in Linux.
-Therefore it contains libraries (e.g. unistd.h) used ONLY in Linux.
+Therefore it contains libraries (e.g. unistd.h) used ONLY under Linux systems.

 Here I have created a Person class containing some data.